Eric-Eklund/REST_API/README.md

 ### Testing the API

-The project includes HTTP test files in the `api-test/` directory that you can use with tools like:
+The project includes comprehensive HTTP test files in the `api-test/` directory:
+- `create-event.http` - Test event creation
+- `get-events.http` - Test getting all events and specific events by ID
+- `update-events.http` - Test event updates
+- `delete-events.http` - Test event deletion

+You can use these with tools like:
 - JetBrains HTTP Client (built into GoLand/IntelliJ IDEA)
 - VS Code REST Client extension
 - Postman